French Expeditionary Corps (1943–44): Background and Formation

+Following the Allied landings in Algiers during Operation Torch in 1942, the colonial troops of the French Army of Africa, previously under the command of Vichy France, came under the authority of the Free French Forces.
+General Charles de Gaulle, leader of the French government in exile, utilised these forces to establish the French Expeditionary Corps (CEF).
+The corps was composed of approximately 112,000 personnel, organised into four divisions, with two-thirds of its troops originating from North Africa, primarily Moroccans, Algerians and Senegalese, and the remaining third consisting of French settlers.

+Many of the African troops had been raised in the Atlas Mountains of North Africa and were among the few Allied units specifically trained and equipped for mountain warfare.
+The CEF included specialised Moroccan units known as goumiers, irregular troops recruited from the Rif Mountains, who were organised into battalions called "tabors," often composed of soldiers with tribal or familial ties.
+The total number of Moroccan Goumiers within the corps was 7,833.

+The broader French North African units comprised both volunteer and conscripted indigenous soldiers, known as tirailleurs, who were recruited based on tribal, ethnic or regional affiliations.
+Additionally, the corps included foreign soldiers enlisted through the French Foreign Legion, a force known for incorporating non-French personnel into its ranks.

-The CEF was equipped with allied weapons (Thompson submachine gun cal.
-45 mm and Browning machine gun 12.7 mm) as well as, for the Moroccans, a traditional curved dagger called a koumia.
+The CEF was equipped primarily with Allied-supplied weaponry, including the Thompson submachine gun (.45 calibre) and the Browning machine gun (12.7 mm).
+Moroccan troops also carried traditional curved daggers known as koummya, which were emblematic of their heritage.

 Order of battle

 The campaign was under the command of Lieutenant General Mark W. Clark of the U.S. Fifth Army.
 The commander of the corps was General Alphonse Juin, future Maréchal de France, Juin was himself a pied-noir from Bone in Algeria who had commanded Arabs and Berbers much of his life.
 He was assisted by General Marcel Carpentier.

 Other notable officers were General Joseph de Goislard de Monsabert (3rd DIA), General François Sevez, General André-Marie-François Dody and General Diego Brosset.
 General Augustin Guillaume was in command of the three Moroccan tabors (similar in size to a large battalion).

 1st Free French Division

 Also known as: 1st Motorized Infantry Division.